ibm-cloud-docs/pattern-vpc-security/overview.md

 ### Options
 {: #vulnerability-management-options}

- - **Security and Compliance Center** -  Customers have the option of choosing the resources and configurations they want to scan plus customer have the option picking a variety of compliance
+ - **{{site.data.keyword.compliance_long:}}** -  Customers have the option of choosing the resources and configurations they want to scan plus customer have the option picking a variety of compliance
  - **Vulnerability Advisor** - Customers can choose what images to scan and what exemptions there can be when a threat detection occurs.
  - **3rd Party** - Customers have the option of selecting and using a variety of vulnerability testing solutions and each of these have a myriad of configuration options.